aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 With the image, which only has two kinds of pixels: 0 and 255, we can just scan each of them to generate a path with points.
 The algorithm can be described as followed:

 - Loop for getting pixels, and check whether it's marked as seen and its value is 255.
 - When it matches, find out a direction to generate a path as longest as possible.
-(Each pixel will be marked as seen, when a path is made of itself, while a path is a true path when its points has been more than a value, **6** ~ **10**.)
+(Each pixel will be marked as seen when a path is made of itself, while a path is a true path when its points have been more than a value, **6** ~ **10**.)

-After scanning, we will extract out data of paths like SVGs have, and of course you can also draw it as well.
+After scanning, we will extract data of paths like SVGs have, and of course, you can draw it as well.

 ### 3. Summary

 The article has talked about how to draw in JavaScript in details, no matter SVG files or any images of PNG, JPG, or GIF.
 The core idea to implement such requirements is to convert them all into data of paths with a specific format.
-As long as we can extract out such data, of course can we simulate to draw pictures in JavaScript.
+As long as we can extract out such data, of course, we can also simulate to draw pictures in JavaScript.

 - For `path` elements in SVG files, just draw it directly.
 - When it comes to other elements like `rect`, we can convert them before.